kalyansingh01/Softwaredemo/README.md

 # Softwaredemo
-This is my git Repository
+This is my git Repository.
+Auther  --Kalyan Singh